mpkelly/react-tree/packages/react-tree/README.md

       background-color: rgba(0, 0, 0, .1);
     }

+    // Applied to the <TreeElement/> wrapper which wraps the UI you render for each Node with `renderElement`
+    // This wrapper will include children to if present [data-rt-element-wrapper] {

+    }

+    // Output on the above wrappper allowing you target specific types [data-rt-type="type"] {

+    }

+    // Also output on the wrapper with the node's depth in the tree [data-rt-depth="0"] {

+    }

     // set on the <CollapseToggle/> wrapper with value true or false according to `Node.expanded` [data-rt-collapsed="false"] {
       transform: rotate(90deg);